Spitfire-Cluster-Community/ase-pe-pvp/docs/_articles/server-transfers.md

 To learn how to transfer between servers see [ark.wiki.gg - CrossARK Transfers](https://ark.wiki.gg/wiki/CrossARK_Transfers).

-In addition to the methods described above, you can also transfer between servers using an {% include term-link.html title="Awesome Teleporter" %}.
+In addition to the methods described above, you can also transfer between servers using an {% include link.html collection="glossary" title="Awesome Teleporter" %}.

 ## Transferring Items